 1 Enter the amount of Illinois net income expected in the next tax year.
-1 2 Multiply Line 1 by 9.5% (.095) and enter the result.
+1 2 Multiply Line 1 by 9.5 percent (.095) and enter the result.
 2 3 Enter the amount of recapture of investment credits from Schedule 4255 expected in your next tax year.
 3 4 Enter the amount of the surcharges from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee expected in your next tax year.
-See the Form IL-990-T instructions for more information.
+See the Form IL-990-T Instructions for more information.
 4 5 Add Lines 2 through 4 and enter the result.
-5 6 Enter the amount of Illinois tax credits expected in your next tax year as calculated on the corresponding Form IL-477 or Schedule 1299-D. 6 7 Enter the amount of pass-through withholding expected to be made on your behalf in your next tax year on any Schedule K-1-P or Schedule K-1-T you receive.
-7 8 Enter the amount of any Illinois gambling withholding and sports wagering winnings withholding from Illinois sources shown on any Form W-2G you expect to receive.
+5 6 Enter the amount of Illinois tax credits expected in your next tax year as calculated on the corresponding Form IL-477 or Schedule 1299-D. 6 7 Enter the amount of pass-through withholding (including any eligible investment partnership withholding) expected to be made on your behalf or PTE tax credit expected in the next tax year on any Schedule K-1-P or Schedule K-1-T you receive.
+5 7 8 Enter the amount of any Illinois gambling withholding and sports wagering winnings withholding from Illinois sources shown on any Form W-2G you expect to receive.
 8 9 Add Lines 6 through 8 and enter the result.
 9 10 Subtract Line 9 from Line 5 and enter the result.
 If \$400 or less, stop .
 You do not have to make estimated tax payments.
 If more than \$400, continue to Line 11.
 10 11 Subtract Line 6 from Line 5 and enter the result.
 11 12 Divide Line 11 by 4.
 This is the amount of each of your estimated tax payments.
 12

-- You may use pass-through withholding made on your behalf on any Schedule K-1-P or K-1-T you received to reduce the estimated tax payment for the quarter in which the tax year shown on the Schedule K-1-P or K-1-T falls and any subsequent tax payment until the entire credit is used. - You may use Illinois gambling withholding shown on any Form W-2G you receive to reduce the estimated tax payment for the quarter in which the gambling winnings were received and any subsequent tax payment until the entire credit is used.
+- You may use pass-through withholding (including any eligible investment partnership withholding) made on your behalf or PTE tax credit received and reported to you on any Schedule K-1-P or K-1-T to reduce the estimated tax payment for the quarter in which the tax year shown on the Schedule K-1-P or K-1-T falls and any subsequent tax payment until the entire credit is used.

+- You may use Illinois gambling withholding or sports wagering winnings withholding shown on any Form W-2G you receive to reduce the estimated tax payment for the quarter in which the winnings were received and any subsequent tax payment until the entire credit is used.